nicholaswmin/mine/README.md

 #### `javascript.json`

 - organised in sections, e.g: `Promise`, `for`, `Array` etc..
-  - snippet fields follow (more-or-less) some reasoned format so don't just dump shit in there and messy it up.
+  - all snippet fields follow kind of reasoned format so don't just dump shit in there and messy it up.
 - syntax style prefers consise lambdas but includes full-body as well in most cases.
-- each snippet `prefix` is intentionally named to order them appropriately in the code-completion popup.
-  e.g:`Array.forEach` renamed to `Array.each`; avoids mixing-in with `for` loop code completions
+- each snippet `prefix` is intentionally named to force specific order in the code-completion popup: e.g:`Array.forEach` renamed to `Array.each`; avoids mixing-in with `for` loop code completions

 #### `snippet.json`

-supposed to be generic snippets that are not language-specific, empty file for now.
+supposed to be generic snippets for all files, empty for now

 #### `html.json`

-code snippets nicked from `friendly-snippets` package, with some modifications, needs cleanup to keep only ones I use.
+nicked from `friendly-snippets` package, with some mods, needs cleanup to keep only ones I actually use.

 ### `settings.json`

+- mute visual fluff, blend borders where possible and flatten shadows
-- disable alternate LSPs for JavaScript, keep only [`vtsls`][vtsls]
+- disable alternate LSPs for JavaScript, keep only [`LSP: vtsls`][vtsls]
-- disables shitty code-completion suggestions from [LSP: `vtsls`][vtsls]
+- disable those shitty code-completion popup suggestions from `vtsls`:
   - *without* disabling the LSP itself;
     required for syntax validation, formatting etc.
   - keeps only custom snippets in code-completion popup, finally.